decorative image for tomcat upgrade

 Understanding the Apache Tomcat Lifecycle

-When it comes to Apache Tomcat, there are three active branches at the time of this writing, 8.5, 9 and 10.
-While none of the three have an end of life date set yet, the Tomcat community typically does a good job of communicating end of life at least a year in advance for versions going end of life.
-These end of life announcements are typically accompanied by announcements regarding the next major version.
-(E.g., We'll likely see a Tomcat 8.5 EOL announcement around the same time as the announcement for Tomcat 10.5 or Tomcat 11)
+There are two active branches of Tomcat at the time of this writing: 9 and 10.
+Tomcat 8.5 reached end of life (EOL) on March 31, 2024.
+The Tomcat community typically does a good job of communicating end of life at least a year in advance for versions going EOL.
+These EOL announcements are typically accompanied by news regarding the next major version; the Tomcat 8.5 EOL date was announced around the same time as information about Tomcat 11 first emerged.

 Tomcat Version